marco-luzzara/feature-branching-SemVer/README.md

 ## Limits and future development
 This is not a flexible workflow at all, actually it is the product of a company need.
 There should be the possibility to configure much of the hard-coded strings, included the feature branches naming, the remote repo name and the commit messages.
 Moreover, there is space for (relatively) minor improvements like the history simplification and additional commands to revert an `open-task` for example.
-Not tested with Git bash for Windows, but I expect it to be not fully supported.

 Feel free to contribute if you are interested in the project 😉